AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-xd-install.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Install Adobe Workfront for XD
+title: Install and open Adobe Workfront for XD
 description: You can install the Adobe Workfront for XD plugin from the Adobe Marketplace.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: d4971977-b5bd-4bb4-a1c2-44829a67d32d
 ---
-# Install [!DNL Adobe Adobe Workfront for XD]
+# Install and open [!DNL Adobe Workfront for XD]

-You can install the [!DNL Adobe Adobe Workfront for XD] plugin from the Adobe Marketplace.
+You can install the [!DNL Adobe Workfront for XD] plugin from the Adobe Marketplace.
 The plugin supports the following languages:

 * English
 * French